Designing a compliance platform when every pattern breaks

 Every user struggled with the corporate relationship mapping section.
 Not some users.
 Every user.
 That's not a domain complexity problem.
 That's a design problem.

 The service was a supplier information and compliance platform: a system that enables organisations and sole traders to register, declare key information about their business, and share that data with a procurement body for compliance purposes.
+Every supplier wishing to participate in major procurement contracts needed to complete it.

-Every supplier wishing to participate in major procurement contracts needed to complete the service.
 That meant the people using it were not casual users.
 They were business owners, finance directors, and legal representatives who knew their domain but were navigating an unfamiliar digital process under commercial pressure.

 The design challenge was substantial: the service collected complex, interdependent business data across multiple journeys, constrained by policy requirements, built on an established design system with governance rules around component usage.
 Getting the design wrong didn’t just mean a bad experience; it meant suppliers unable to participate in contracts, and commercial processes failing.

-The first was the design system.
-The service was built using an established component library with governance rules, not a blank canvas.
+Two types of constraint shaped every decision.
+The first was the design system: the service was built using an established component library with governance rules, not a blank canvas.
 Decisions about which patterns to use, and when to deviate from them, required justification.
-Convention had weight.
+The second was policy: some design decisions couldn’t be changed regardless of user feedback; others could only be changed if the change could be shown to still meet the policy intent.

 The crisis: when 100% of users failed